It\^o Stochastic differentials: It o stochastic differentials using convergence in probability

-$\mathcal{S}^\text{CBP}_t$ is a proper subspace of the space of continuous semimartingales.
-Nevertheless, many processes of interest do lie in these subspaces.
+$\mathcal{S}^\text{CBP}_t$ is a proper subspace of the space of continuous semimartingales, see Example \ref{ex: not all martingales have CBP} below.
+Nevertheless, many processes of interest do lie in it.
 In particular, all It\^o processes with reasonably well-behaved coefficients have chords bounded in probability.
+This is Example \ref{ex: ito processes have CBP}.

 \begin{example}[Not all martingales have chords bounded in probability] For a Brownian motion $\{W_t\}_{t\geq 0}$, let $M_t = W_{\sqrt{t}}$, for each $t\geq 0$.
 Then $M$ does not have chords bounded in probability at $t=0$.
 Indeed, $\lbrack M\rbrack_h = \sqrt{h} \neq \mathcal{O}(h)$ and so by Lemma \ref{lemma: CBP is equivalent to vbp for local martingales}, we see that $M\notin \mathcal{S}^\text{CBP}_t$. \end{example}